Issue 1277

 IT WON’T BE LONG NOW!
 VERSION NO. 99.

 Editor's Note: This week, Peter delves into the latest industry machinations and delusional decisions currently being made in the relentless (and never-ending) slog toward the EV Future.
-In "On The Table," we feature the 2025 Chevrolet Corvette ZR1, which is now officially the fastest car ever built by an American auto manufacturer.
-Then we take a look at Audi's debut of their Q6 Sportback E-Tron models (yawn).
-And we take another look at the new McLaren W1, the successor to the McLaren F1 and McLaren P1 supercars and the latest "supercar of the moment."
+In "On The Table," we preview the Ferrari F80, which is the replacement for the 2015 LaFerrari.
+And we feature the 2025 Chevrolet Corvette ZR1, which is now officially the fastest car ever built by an American auto manufacturer.
+Then, we take a look at Audi's debut of their Q6 Sportback E-Tron models (yawn).
+We also take another look at the new McLaren W1, the successor to the McLaren F1 and McLaren P1 supercars and the latest "supercar of the moment."
 And our AE Song of the Week is "Superman (It's Not Easy)" by Five For Fighting.
 In "Fumes," we have the eighth installment of Peter's popular series, "The Racing Machines."
 And in "The Line," we'll have results from the IMSA WeatherTech SportsCar Championship Motul Petit Le Mans, at Michelin Raceway Road Atlanta.
 Onward! -WG

 By Peter M. DeLorenzo